KanoComputing/kano-sd-utility/README.md

->This web-app wraps in a guided wisards the contents taken from the Raspbian / SD Cards compatibility table found on [elinux.org](http://elinux.org/RPi_SD_cards)
+>This web-app wraps in a guided wizard the contents taken from the Raspbian / SD Cards compatibility table found on [elinux.org](http://elinux.org/RPi_SD_cards)

 ## Setup